mkierzenka/SWDevProj/report/doc.md

 As part of incorporating their Sorer into our codebase, we discovered a bug that we fixed locally and notified the team so they could fix their codebase.

-We succeeded in creating an adapter to use their Sorer with our DataFrame classes, a test demonstrating this can be found in tests/sorerTest.cpp.
+We succeeded in creating an adapter to use their Sorer with our DataFrame classes; a test demonstrating this can be found in tests/sorerTest.cpp.
 We recently updated our adapter to set the rows of the dataframe by using a writer;
 the writer finds the element in the file and sets it in the row passed in to visit.